Graham-Type Pie Crust

 2. Combine all ingredients in a food processor.
 Process until the nuts and dates are quite fine with no chunks, but not turned into a dough or a paste.
 The texture should be loose crumbs until you pinch it together.
 If it doesn’t stick together when you pinch it with your fingers, process a little more until it does.
 If it still won’t hold together (I’ve never had this happen) add one teaspoon of milk at a time and then process again until it does.

-3. Prepare a 9 or 10 inch pie plate with food release or use a silicone plate.
+3. Prepare a 9 or 10-inch pie plate with food release or use a silicone plate.
 Pour crumbs from food processor onto pie plate.
 Press mixture evenly across the bottom and up the edges, 1/4-1/3″ thick.
 You can use the bottom of a glass or a measuring cup (as in the picture above).
-Press sufficiently to hold together.
+Press sufficiently to hold together. — You may have crumbs left over; this is better than too thick a crust.
+Just press any extra together and bake as a cookie.

-4. Bake at 350 degrees for 10 – 12 minutes or until starting to brown slightly on the edges.
+4. Bake at 350 degrees for 10 – 12 minutes or until starting to brown slightly on the edges — Watch carefully, don’t let it burn!

 5. Remove from oven and cool on a rack.
 Fill with your favorite filling.